ManticoreGamesInc/platform-documentation/src/references/voice_chat.md

 ## Summary

 The `Voice Chat` system in **Core** allows for the players to talk to each other in game by using a microphone.
-The **Voice Chat** system can allow for players on the same team to talk to each other to discuss tactics, or open to all.
-This can make games much more enjoyable and can improve the experience for players.
+The **Voice Chat** system can allow for players on the same team to talk to each other to discuss tactics, or open to all.This can make games much more enjoyable and can improve the experience for players.

 ## Enabling Voice Chat

 All new projects created have **Voice Chat** enabled by default with the **Voice Chat Mode** property set to **All**.
 Existing projects prior to **Voice Chat** will require enabling it and republishing the game.

 **Voice Chat** settings can be found on the **Game Settings** object.

 ![Voice Chat Properties](../img/VoiceChat/editor_settings.png){: .center loading="lazy" }

-There are serveral properties to the **Voice Chat** system.
+There are several properties to the **Voice Chat** system.
 Let's go over what each one does.

 ### Voice Chat Mode